mioux/podcast-downloader/README.md

 Start the downloads by starting the program without arguments. `podcast-downloader`

+Beware of running web server through `podcast-downloader web` instead of flask, or at least, start `podcast-downloader` without arguments after an upgrade, to ensure database is correctly updated

+You can configure the app through the web server.
+It uses internal python's web server AND MUST NOT BE SET AS WORLDWIDE ACCESSIBLE !
+There is no security set, no password protection, and it should easily used to download mallicious files on your computer.

+There is a `podcast-downlader-web.bat` and a `podcast-downlader-web.sh` as helper to start web server

 ## Needed dependencies

 You need these packages to have this script work.
 Install it either via your distribution packages or pip: